Classes and Demos

 Students' work!
 Isn't it beautiful!?!?!?!?!?

-We provide specially prepared fiber batts for The Spinning Box, a monthly fiber club.
-Our batts are created with Natural Colored fiber blended with some dyed Rambouillet, Columbia or Polypay fiber to follow the monthly theme.
+We provide specially prepared fiber batts for The Wool and fiber Arts FB live fiber sales on our own Face Book page.
+Our batts are created with Natural Colored fiber blended with dyed Rambouillet, Columbia or Polypay .